Tamako-Tech/tamako.js/README.md

 const tamako = new TAMAKOAPI;

 // Use the chatbot
-// Note: Authkey and BID are important, you should store them
+// Note: Username, id, and secret are important, you should store them
 // in an environment variable wheneve possible

 const username = process.env.TAMAKO_USERNAME;